Damning report on toxic culture at Nine finds ‘systemic’ abuse of power, bullying and sexual harassment

 “We acknowledge that too many of our past and present employees have been harmed by poor workplace culture, the prevalence of inappropriate workplace behaviours, and an inadequate response in the past from Nine to those behaviours,” she said.

-Nine has vowed to implement all 22 of the report’s recommendations, including overhauling its HR department, reviewing its code of conduct and appointing external parties to investigate workplace complaints.
+Nine has vowed to implement all 22 of the landmark report’s recommendations, including overhauling its HR department, reviewing its code of conduct and appointing external parties to investigate workplace complaints.
+Staff distressed by the “sobering” report have been offered counselling.

-Commissioned by former chief executive Mike Sneesby, the review by consultants Intersection involved a company-wide survey and 122 interviews with current and former TV staff, including 87 women.
+Commissioned by former chief executive Mike Sneesby in May, the review by consultantancy Intersection involved a company-wide survey and 122 interviews with current and former TV staff, including 87 women.

 “The report found that Nine has a systemic issue with abuse of power and authority; bullying, discrimination and harassment; and sexual harassment,” Nine said.